Learn How to Play Jazz Guitar Chords

 Download your free ebook and explore the world of jazz guitar...

 Introduction to Jazz Blues Guitar

-Learn to play jazz blues in the style of your favorite jazz guitarists with our Intro to Jazz Blues Guitar Course.
-Full of fun and informative lessons with audio and tab/notation, this course is designed to get you sounding like Wes, Kenny, Joe and other great jazz blues guitarists.
+Learn to play jazz blues in the style of your favorite jazz guitarists with our Intro to Jazz Blues Guitar course.
+Full of fun and informative lessons with audio and tab/notation, this course is designed to get you sounding like Wes Montgomery, Kenny Burrell, Joe Pass and other great jazz blues guitarists.